Vorfunker/Java-vs.-GO/README.md

 }

 public static void main(String[] args) {
-    Shape s = new Rectangle(5, 6);  // This will throw a compile-time error due to the constraints of nominal subtyping }
+    Shape s = new Rectangle(5, 6);  // This will throw a compile-time error due to the constraints of nominal subtyping (Shape is not implemented explicitly by Rectangle!)
+}
 ```